mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Static NAT: A private IP is mapped to a public IP (what IGWs do). the process of 1:1 translation where an internet gateway converts a private address to a public IP address.
 - Dynamic NAT: A range of private addresses are mapped onto one or more public (used by your home router and NAT gateways).
 Dynamic NAT is a variation that allows many private IP addresses to get outgoing internet access using a smaller number of public IPs (generally one).
 Dynamic NAT is provided within AWS using a NAT gateway that allows private subnets in an AWS VPC to access the internet.

+### Security Group

+It's avirtual stateful firewall that controls inbound and outbound traffic to Amazon EC2 instances.
+You can specify allow rules, but not deny rules.
+This is an important difference between security groups and ACLs.

+Default security group:

+- allows communication between all resources within the security group,
+- allows all outbound traffic, and
+- no inbound traffic is allowed until you add inbound rules to the security group.
+- denies all other traffic.

 ### NACLs, Network Access Control List

+It's another layer of security that acts as a stateless firewall on a subnet level.

 - NACLs operate at layer 4 of the OSI model (TCP/UDP and below).
 - A subnet has to be associated with a NACL - either the VPC default or a custom NACL